Kenneth W. Rendell: Hitler diaries

-The Mormon Murders & Forgeries
+Mormon murders and forgeries

 Rendell was subsequently drawn into what would prove to be one of the most notorious fraud cases in American history.
 It centered on Utah native Mark Hofmann, who had forged and sold several documents related to early Mormon history.
 Hofmann's boldest forgery was soon dubbed the "Salamander Letter.
 Fearing exposure, Hofmann attempted to kill the main characters.
 On October 15, 1985, bombs built by Hofmann exploded, killing Utah collector Steven Christensen and a second victim, Kathy Sheets.
 Investigations led to Hofmann being formally charged with the forgeries and murders."
 He was subsequently sentenced to life in prison.

-Jack the Ripper Diary
+Jack the Ripper diary

-In 1993 Rendell was enlisted to test the validity of what was purported to be the diary of Jack the Ripper.
+In 1993, Rendell was enlisted to test the validity of what was purported to be the diary of Jack the Ripper.
 He concluded that it was a forgery.
 Hyperion Press published The Diary of Jack the Ripper, which "included Rendell's full seven-page report to Time Warner Books that it was a hoax.
 In a five-page rebuttal, the English publisher disagreed with all of his conclusions."

 Collection of Western Americana

 Another of Rendell's interests is the American West.
-In 2004-5 the Museum of Our National Heritage in Lexington, Massachusetts, mounted an exhibition called "The Western Pursuit of the American Dream: Selections From the Collection of Kenneth W. Rendell," comprising letters, diaries, artifacts, and art that he had acquired over decades.
+In 2004–2005, the Museum of Our National Heritage in Lexington, Massachusetts, mounted an exhibition called "The Western Pursuit of the American Dream: Selections From the Collection of Kenneth W. Rendell," comprising letters, diaries, artifacts, and art that he had acquired over decades.
 The Grolier Club in New York City subsequently hosted an abridged version of the exhibit, 150 objects, which, the club noted, "document this national adventure through the actual words and artifacts of explorers, travelers, warriors, gold seekers, merchants, outlaws—dreamers all—who shaped the American frontier."
 According to The New York Times the exhibit offered "a sense of the struggle to tame the gorgeous wilderness that stretched beyond the tidy civilizations of the East," and called it "worth spending time with."

-In 2004 the University of Oklahoma Press published The Western Pursuit of the American Dream: Selections From the Collection of Kenneth W. Rendell, a book of some 500 illustrations that built upon the original exhibition.
+In 2004, the University of Oklahoma Press published The Western Pursuit of the American Dream: Selections From the Collection of Kenneth W. Rendell, a book of some 500 illustrations that built upon the original exhibition.
 In 2013 Whitman Publishing released Rendell's second book devoted to Western Americana, The Great American West: Pursuing the American Dream.
 Centered on additional artifacts from the author's collections, the book traced the migration of settlers spurred west by "the hope that a better life awaits your initiative, your perseverance, your cleverness, your hard work."